This 2021 rodent study investigated mechanisms of sulforaphane’s persistent cardiac protection:

 I linked this study yesterday in Reversing osteoporosis with Nrf2 as an example of similarities with exercise and eating broccoli sprouts.
 While activating my Nrf2 pathways this morning by walking four miles at sunrise, I came across a heron who tolerated me getting close to them:

-It ate breakfast off a branch, and pecked morsels from the water if they hopped off.
+It ate breakfast off a branch, and pecked bugs from the water if they hopped off.